Apozzi/game-of-alice/README.md

 The game is made of a table of N x N numbers with randomized numbers and we can choose your initial character position randomized too, looking more like this:

 (TO DO)

+The only possible movements in this version of the game are Orthogonally Adjancent (Right and Straight Angles).

 # Solving the Game of Alice and the Algorithms